henrywang08/1906_ConfigMgrAdvLab_Module8/instructions.md

 	> [!KNOWLEDGE] **Question**: Will you see collection "Collection in NYC Site" in PR2 site?
 Why?
 	>
-	>  **Answer**: Collection definition is one part of Global Data, which will be replicated to all sites in the hierarchy.
+	>  **Answer**: Collection definition is a part of Global Data, which is replicated to all sites in the hierarchy.

 	!IMAGE[Screenshot](screens/920719.jpg)